openshift-psap/inference_results_v2.0/README.md

 ### Download the datasets for MLPerf Inference Edge 2.0:

 Please refer to [/closed/NVIDIA](closed/NVIDIA/README.md) for detailed instructions on how to download the data and preprocess it.
-The dataset require approximately 3TB of space.
+The datasets require approximately 3TB of space.
 We stored the data on NVMe SSD.

 ### Start the container interactively and run script to add your system to the 'KnownSystem' list